vedyan/STT_API_Final/README.md

 Description:

 This Flask application leverages Deepgram for real-time speech-to-text conversion.
 Users can interact with the application to record their speech, which is then transcribed into text.
+The APIs used in the provided setup instructions follow a RESTful architecture.
 Below are the setup steps and instructions on how to use the application:

 STEPS for setup :
 1. Clone repository